soderdani/Rested/README.md

 * **Workspace Management:** Each workspace can be opened or deleted, allowing users to manage their saved tabs efficiently.

 ## Installation
-To install the Chrome Tab Manager extension:
+To install the Rested chrome extension:

 1. Clone the repository or download the source code from GitHub.